CSC ServiceWorks Pilots Signature Services Program to Support Community Centers

 With one in four households not owning a washing machine, clean clothes don’t come easy for everyone, especially those in our most underrepresented neighborhoods.

 As part of our Community Works social impact initiative, we are proud to announce that we will be providing our signature services, including equipment donations and ongoing service to community centers in each of our markets.
-To help build these relationships, we are partnering with the Alliance for Strong Families, the most extensive national umbrella organization of community centers.
+To help build these relationships, we are partnering with Social Current (formerly the Alliance for Strong Families), the most extensive national umbrella organization of community centers.

 In addition to providing laundry equipment and services, our local CSC teams will partner with these community centers on other volunteer opportunities throughout the year, such as donating food and clothing, painting or refurbishing playgrounds or common areas, and more.